WaylonWalker/waylonwalkerv2/src/pages/blog/explicit-vs-implicit-returns-in-javascript.md

 ## ![explicit returns](https://waylonwalker.com/explicit-vs-implicit-returns-in-javascript-3.png)

-In the following example the curly braces create an arrow function that must explicitly return anythinig that you want to return from the function.
+In the following example, the curly braces create an arrow function that must explicitly return anything that you want to return from the function.
 Since the return keyword is never used the function returns `undefined` by default.

 ``` javascript